The Cheapest Auto Insurance in South Dakota in 2025

 Let’s examine which South Dakota insurance companies offer the best rates after an at-fault accident.

-Company Liability Only Full Coverage
+Liability Only

-Farmers Mutual of Nebraska $32 $129
+Farmers Mutual of Nebraska$32$129

 Farmers Mutual of Nebraska once again has the cheapest liability-only rates, at $32 per month, but it has higher insurance rates for a full-coverage policy than Farmers and State Farm.
 The latter’s $99 monthly rates are the cheapest for South Dakota drivers with a recent accident.